CoderNicky/Distribution-Analysis/README.md

 -**Deviation from Normality:** Any deviations from the straight line indicate departures from normality.
 If the points deviate upward, it suggests heavier tails than a normal distribution.
 If they deviate downward, it suggests lighter tails.

 -**S-shaped Curve:** If the points create an S-shaped curve, it indicates skewness in the data.
 The direction of the S-shape tells you about the direction of skewness.
+- Positive Skewness (Right-Skewed): If the S-shaped curve goes upwards to the right, it indicates positive skewness.
+This means that the right tail of the distribution is longer or fatter than the left, and the bulk of the values is concentrated on the left side.
+- Negative Skewness (Left-Skewed): If the S-shaped curve goes upwards to the left, it indicates negative skewness.
+This means that the left tail of the distribution is longer or fatter than the right, and the bulk of the values is concentrated on the right side.

 -**Outliers:** Points that deviate significantly from the line could be outliers.